 By automating the risk assessment process and leveraging automated risk reports, business executives can establish benchmarks and make data-driven decisions.
 As concerns are addressed or negotiated away, privileged users can approve risks with an audit-tracked mouse click.

+CLM software can’t prevent risk entirely, but it can help you assess, monitor, and manage it.
 A secure, cloud-based contract portal accelerates the negotiation process regardless of where parties are located throughout the world.
 Users can access critical files and analytics on their computer or mobile device of choice.
-By tracking when and how frequently a potential acquirer accesses your negotiation portal, it can provide insight on how serious the other party is in the relationship.
+By tracking when and how frequently a potential acquirer accesses your negotiation portal, it can provide insight into how serious the other party is in the relationship.

 By tracking and controlling which users can access, print, share, or email files from the portal, businesses mitigate the risk of news of a pending M&A deal being leaked prematurely.